anybox/anybox.recipe.odoo/doc/contributing.rst

 * Static analysis with `flake8 <https://pypi.python.org/pypi/flake8>`_
   (combines conveniently `pep8 <https://pypi.python.org/pypi/pep8>`_
   and `pyflakes <https://pypi.python.org/pypi/pyflakes>`_).
-* Unit tests : we try and test as much as possible.
+* Unit tests: we try and test as much as possible.
 It is hard to achieve a real 100% with a tool that calls so many external processes, but this is mitigated by our
   :ref:`continuous integration <continuous_integration>` practice of
-  doing real OpenERP installations with the latest revision of the recipe.
+  doing real Odoo/OpenERP installations with the latest revision of the recipe.

 Launching static analysis and unit tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~